 (My hack for the cropped look above, by the way: I put a fitted cropped tank over the Michael Stars dress and tucked the front hem of the sweater into it.)

 Elodie Cable Knit Sweater

-As a far more affordable option, this Elodie sweater was a super pleasant surprise — and is currently on sale for just over $20.
-It’s densely knit, plush and soft, it hasn’t pilled with washing, and it’s perfectly cropped for just showing off the bump when paired with maternity leggings or a dress.
+As a far more affordable option, this Elodie sweater was a super pleasant surprise.
+(Sold out, similar style option here.)
+It’s densely knit, plush, and soft, and it hasn’t pilled with washing.
+And it’s perfectly cropped for just showing off the bump when paired with maternity leggings or a dress.
 I’ve been wearing it since the holidays, and it came with us on vacation, too.
-Definitely a piece that exceeds expectations (and has me excited to try other pieces from the brand — like this 100% cotton vest).
-Wearing a S.
+Definitely a piece that exceeds expectations.
+Wearing an S.

 3 | Versatile Joggers

 I’ve managed to continue wearing all my pre-pregnancy sweats and joggers (basically anything with a drawstring waist) over the past nine months.
 Most of my standard leggings fit, too, but folding down the waistband tends to put unnecessary pressure on the bladder — as if I need more of that.